raul23/search-ebooks/README.rst

 `:information_source:`

+  * The folder contains ebooks of different types but we will only search the PDF files.
-  Two PDF files are scanned ebooks that contain only images:
+  * Two PDF files are scanned ebooks that contain only images:
   ``Les Misérables by Victor Hugo.pdf`` and ``The Republic by Plato.pdf``.

 Searching content of PDF files with ``pdftotext``